ferrous-systems/Squares/readme.md

 ![purple square logo](https://github.com/ferrous-systems/Squares/blob/wip/example%20images/logo.png " ")
-# Squares - drawing squares from http requests
+# Squares - coloring squares from http requests

 The program generates a grid in the size of your choice.
 The squares can be colored by sending JSON objects via POST requests containing the coordinates of the square